-1.png)

 About FungALL

-Founded in 2023, FungALL has already made great strides in tackling food insecurity and creating opportunities for young people across Manchester — by reimagining urban landscapes and transforming forgotten spaces into thriving community hubs where innovation meets impact.
-Our expanding network of urban farms and lab facilities brings new purpose to overlooked areas, creating dynamic centres where local waste becomes nutritious food, and communities build sustainable futures together.
+Founded in 2023, FungALL has already made great strides in tackling food insecurity and creating opportunities for people across Manchester - by reimagining urban landscapes and transforming forgotten spaces into thriving community hubs where innovation meets impact.
+Our expanding network of urban farms and lab facilities brings new purpose to these overlooked areas, creating dynamic centres where local waste becomes nutritious food, and communities build sustainable futures together.